 Central Point sees streak of 36 car break-ins in one week

-"I really want to get a new car because I feel like I can't get in mine without thinking about the person inside of it," Sabrina Bartell, who's car was broken into on Monday morning, said.
+"I really want to get a new car because I feel like I can't get in mine without thinking about the person inside of it," said Sabrina Bartell, car was broken into.

 Bartell left her car unlocked Sunday night for the first time that she can remember.
 She saw her glove compartment opened inside her car on Monday morning and checked her security cameras.